 Financial hardship typically refers to being unable, or finding it extremely difficult, to meet your financial obligations – namely your household bills or loan repayments.
-It usually occurs after a change in your personal circumstanceswhich many are experiencing as a result of COVID-19 .
+It usually occurs after a change in your personal circumstances.

-Q: I have concerns about paying my Wisr personal loan.
+Q: I have concerns about paying my Wisr loan.
 What should I do?

-Once we receive the above, we will contact you to come up with a suitable arrangement, such as reducing your repayment amount or temporarily put your regular required repayments on hold for a period of 3 months.
-After this, your ongoing repayments will resume as per agreement with you.
+After your period of assistance, your ongoing repayments will resume as per your agreement with you.
 If you still cannot make your repayments at that time, we will review this further with you.
 We will contact you by email and/or SMS to remind you when your next repayment is due and for how much.

 Q: What documents do I need to apply for financial hardship?

 We’ll tell you specifically what documents we need when you reach out, but you can expect to provide the following: